 In the short term, you might think that you are reacting and becoming faster at your visual tracking abilities and other skills – and this is true for the first 60 minutes.

 The Problem: Most of the competitive matches last much longer than 60 minutes.

-A day of training lasts for over 8 hours, so it is wise to stay away from energy drinks.
-Like real-life Sports, pure water or isotonic drinks are excellent partners for professional players.
+A training day lasts for over 8 hours, so it is wise to stay away from energy drinks.
+Instead, like real-life Sports, pure water or isotonic drinks are excellent partners for professional players.
 As a bonus, they are much cheaper than energy boosters.

 If you have to give yourself a slight “kick” at the end, drink coffee or black/green tea instead.